patrickroque01, CC BY-SA 4.0, via Wikimedia Commons

 About Ninoy Aquino International Airport

-Ninoy Aquino International Airport (NAIA NA-YAH, locally NA-ee-YAH; Tagalog pronunciation: [ˈnɐʔia]; Filipino: Paliparang Pandaigdig ng Ninoy Aquino; (IATA: MNL, ICAO: RPLL)), also known as Manila International Airport (MIA), is the main international airport serving Metro Manila in the Philippines.
-Located between the cities of Pasay and Parañaque, about 7 kilometers (4.3 mi) south of Manila proper and southwest of Makati, it is the main gateway for travelers to the Philippines and serves as a hub for PAL Express and Philippine Airlines.
+Ninoy Aquino International Airport (NAIA NAH-EE-ə; Filipino: Paliparang Pandaigdig ng Ninoy Aquino; IATA: MNL, ICAO: RPLL), also known as Manila Airport and formerly known as Manila International Airport (MIA), is the main international airport serving Metro Manila in the Philippines.
+Located between the cities of Pasay and Parañaque, about 7 kilometers (4.3 mi) south of Manila proper and southwest of Makati, it is the main gateway for travelers to the Philippines.
+It serves as a hub for Philippine Airlines and its regional subsidiary PAL Express.
 It is also the main operating base for AirSWIFT, Cebgo, Cebu Pacific, and Philippines AirAsia.
+Opened in 1948, the airport was officially renamed for former Philippine senator Benigno "Ninoy" Aquino Jr., who was assassinated at the airport on August 21, 1983.
+NAIA is managed by the Manila International Airport Authority (MIAA), an agency of the Department of Transportation (DOTr).
+It is currently operated by the New NAIA Infrastructure Corporation (NNIC), a private consortium of companies led by San Miguel Corporation.

 © Wikipedia | CC-by-SA-3.0 | Read more …